analysisbeads/analysisbeads/README.md

 Output: 25.17   18.18

-This shows that Niemann improved his ACPL over his last ~200 Elo gained (from 2019 to2022) contrary to the claim in the video.
+This shows that Niemann improved his ACPL over his last ~200 Elo gained (from 2019 to 2022) contrary to the claim in the video.